|

 depicting drug (ab)use, Den siste revejakta is a rollercoaster

-ride of feelgoods and feelbads, even if this is a more easygoing and
+ride of feelgoods and feelbads, though this is a more easygoing and

 thematically less ambitious film than the best in the subgenre.
-What's
+The best

 and lifestyle in question: the clash between the declining pot-smoking

-hippie-culture and the new superficial yuppies.
-Oslo is vividly
+hippie culture and the up-and-coming superficial yuppies.
+Late-1970s Oslo is vividly

-recaptured anno the late 1970s, and Carl and Robert - while archetypical
+recreated, and Carl and Robert – while archetypical – are well realised

-- are well realized by script and actors alike.
-Particularly Joner
+by script and actors alike.
+Kristoffer Joner, in particular,

-manages to make his character come alive authentically.
+manages to make his character come alive with authenticity and zest.

 Rolfsen (Izzat,

-Bitre blomster) yet again shows that he's got talent; his
+Bitre blomster) yet again shows his talent.
+His

 direction has progression and narrative drive, and his film looks good

 in an offhand kind of way.
-Still, it is also this somewhat undiscerning
+It is also this somewhat undiscerning

-nonchalance which keeps the film from finding its way to our spines as
+nonchalance that keeps the film from finding its way to our spines, as

-our protagonists arguably feel more than us during these intoxicated
+our protagonists arguably feel more than we do during these intoxicated

 ninety minutes.
-That does not remove the fun and entertainment from the
+Still, that doesn't take away the fun and entertainment from the

-equation, and Den siste revejakta has got lots of this.
+equation, of which Den siste revejakta has plenty.

 |